jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 We manage coupling in the system’s design so that we can more easily change it and do so at a reasonable cost.

-Kent Beck mentioned Vlad Khononov’s presentation, [Balancing Coupling in Software Design](https://www.youtube.com/watch?v=KTy4rqgPOjg), which was presented at the same DDD conference.
-Khononov provides a review of the coupling, cohesion and connascence and their types and dimensions.
+Kent Beck mentioned Vlad Khononov’s presentation, [Balancing Coupling in Software Design](https://www.youtube.com/watch?v=KTy4rqgPOjg) from the same DDD conference.
+Khononov provided a review of the coupling, cohesion and connascence and their types and dimensions.

-He included a [graph](https://www.youtube.com/watch?v=KTy4rqgPOjg&t=2217s), which I’ve used as my own inspiration to summarize coupling, cohesion, cost and boundaries:
+He included a [graph](https://www.youtube.com/watch?v=KTy4rqgPOjg&t=2217s), which inspired my own version to summarize the impact of change as the cost of coupling, cohesion and distance:

 <img src="/assets/CouplingAndCohesionCost.png" alt="Coupling and Cohesion Cost" width = "80%" align="center" style="padding-right: 35px;">

-This graph illustrates how more resources are needed as dependency scope expands.
-Modifications scoped to a few statements only require the resources of one or two developers.
+This graph illustrates how coupling increases and cohesion decreases as the distance between elements expands.
+An update with a larger footprint will require more time, coordiation, buy-in and cost, than an update with a smaller footprint.
+For example, modifications scoped to a few statements only require the resources of one or two developers.
 Modifications scoped to systems require multiple teams and possibly multiple companies.

 # Contracts
-We cannot avoid coupling, but we want to keep it loose.
+We cannot avoid coupling, but we want to keep it limited and loose.
 How can we manage that?

 A __contract__ declares behavior without defining how that behavior will be implemented.
 It should also declare the expectations and obligations of both the supplier and consumer of that behavior.
 Interfaces and APIs are types of contracts.

 Many modern software practices, such as [Design Patterns](https://jhumelsine.github.io/2023/08/24/its-your-move.html), [Hexagonal Architecture/Ports & Adapters](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html), focus upon contracts.
 The first [Design Pattern Principle](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) addresses this with: __Program to an interface, not an implementation__.

-The more I considered this, the more I kept thinking about my previous blog from last year, [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), which is about dependency and knowledge management.
+The more I considered this blog addendum, the more I kept thinking about my previous blog from last year, [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), which is about dependency and knowledge management.

+More pieces of the puzzle may be fitting into place.
+Several months ago, I mentioned an elusive grand unified theory of software engineering in [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html):
+>I feel there may be a grand unified theory of software engineering that’s still just a bit beyond my grasp.
+If there is such a grand unified theory, I’d be willing to bet that Dependency and Knowledge Management is part of it.

+I think that Coupling, Cohesion and Dependency/Knowledge Management are different facets of the same basic principle.

 # Context Coupling
 We can still have coupling with a good design with good contracts.
 Contracts may be [Leaky Abstractions](https://en.wikipedia.org/wiki/Leaky_abstraction).
-[Joel Spolsky](https://en.wikipedia.org/wiki/Joel_Spolsky) pointed this out in his blog post, [The Law of Leaky Abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) when he wrote: __ All non-trivial abstractions, to some degree, are leaky.__
+[Joel Spolsky](https://en.wikipedia.org/wiki/Joel_Spolsky) pointed this out in his blog post, [The Law of Leaky Abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) when he wrote: __All non-trivial abstractions, to some degree, are leaky.__

-I didn’t fully appreciate leaky abstractions until considering this follow-up blog entry.
+I didn’t fully appreciate leaky abstractions until considering this blog addendum.
+I had only considered leaking abstracts in the context that it leaked implementation details.

 We don’t want to leak any implementation details in a contract, but most contracts will contain context, and both the consumer and supplier of the contract depend upon and have knowledge of that context.
-If that context changes, and it may need to for business reasons, then the consumer and supplier may need to change as well.
+If that context changes, and it may need to for business reasons, then the consumer and supplier may both need to change as well.

-As an example, a contract may include the definition of Person, who has a name, address, phone number, email address, etc., and then there’s a business need to update a Person to include a cellphone number or an additional email address.
+As an example, a contract may include the definition of Person, who has a name, address, phone number, email address, etc. Later, possibly much later, there’s a business need to update a Person to include a cellphone number or an additional email address.

 Person was probably a concept that was incorporated in many parts of the system.
-It had the invariant that the Person only had a landline and one email address.
+It had the business invariant that the Person only had a landline and one email address.
 Many parts of the system have probably already made decisions based upon this definition of a Person.
 Adding a cell phone or additional email address will have an impact upon all of them.

 # Summary
 TBD